vandadnp/dartpad_workshop_starter/public/buttons/instructions.md

 # Buttons

-Buttons in almost every application that has a user interface play an important role.
-They allow the user to take action, that's why sometimes we call them CTA, Call to Action, which in fact is a marketing term!
+Buttons are found in almost every application and play an important role: they allow the user to take an action.
+That's why sometimes we refer to them as Calls to Action (CTA), which in fact is a marketing term!

 ## Buttons in SwiftUI vs Flutter